jasbach/HN_UNet_Autosegmentation_Tool/README.md

+## NOTE: This application is under active development.
+Work in progress branches can be found in the repository. "main" branch will contain the most recent full release of the tool.
+The branch "BMC_RadOnc" will be preserved as the code was at the time of publication: https://ro-journal.biomedcentral.com/articles/10.1186/s13014-022-01982-y

 # HN_UNet_Autosegmentation_Tool
  Accessible tool for using U-Net to run automatic segmentation on head and neck CT images for clinical use.